MoleWhat/MoleWhat/README.md

 ## Introduction
 The following project intends to provide a basic game in which chemistry students can study, memorize and learn the molecules names and their descriptions according to the [International Union of Pure and Applied Chemistry](https://iupac.org/).

 The need for such a project stems as a desire to help students challenge their knowledge of chemistry, specifically molecules names, through a game that puts their memorization skills to work.
 There is currently no game that allows you to do this.
-Studying and memorizing important things is intended to be fun and challenging through the levels that this program offers.
+Studying and memorizing important things is intended to be fun and challenging through the levels that this game offers.

 ## Objectives
-The expected output of this project is to be a program that potential users can download on their own devices and start playing.
-It is going to save the personal information of the user, without sharing it on the cloud but locally.
+The expected output of this project is to be a software that potential users can download on their own devices and start playing.
+It will save the personal information of the user locally, not in the cloud.

 Their denomination is as follows: